AUTeam2/server-setup/README.md

 The containers are live on our development server, the Webinterface is accessed at: http://auteam2.mooo.com:8000/

+> _Be aware: We have now switched fully to the PostgreSQL database.
+If you experience any issues, remove your data-volume, re-create it, rebuild the docker-compose image, and try again.
+If the issue persists, let Janus know... :monkey:..._

 ## TO DO:
 - [ ] Test Windows compatibility of custom Python/Django image
 - [ ] Connect Nginx webserver with Django through gunicorn